72A12F4E/Connect4/README.md

 # Connect 4

 A Connect4 game made in an afternoon for fun with SwiftUI.
+Supports dynamic board sizes and custom win lengths.

 ## Screenshots